Failing Big and Publicly

 I’d like to say that in the bigger picture there really are no “wrong” choices but even while taking the deepest optimistic breath, I can’t really muster that belief without at least something of a caveat.
 Certainly, if I chose to hire they guy who brought the hockey mask and chainsaw to the interview, I think that would have to count as the “wrong choice.”
 However, when faced with more equitable choices in business that may either work out or not work out, I’d like to say in that scenario there isn’t much of a wrong choice.

 In making my choices and taking my risks in business (and in life) I have found that the greatest tool for effective choosing comes when after all the technical evaluation has been done.
 With the options in front of me I choose with the understanding that I will treat myself kindly and with deep respect regardless of the outcome.
+If you need a legal advice about settlement for a linen washer accident contact workers compensation attorney from CA for help.
 Child psychologists have concluded that spanking children ultimately does not produce the long term positive behavior parents are seeking.
 It actually just makes kids less confident.
 The same is true in how we punish ourselves for our adult “bad” behavior.
 Instead, when we stay kind to ourselves, regardless of our big and public mistakes, we are more encouraged to learn valuable lessons and make better choices the next time around.

 Last night, following the pageant, when Steve Harvey went to bed, I’d like to think that he closed his eyes and slept soundly.
 Today I’d like to think that he was able to look in the mirror and see a good, whole-hearted man standing there looking back it him.
 I’d like to think that in the days to follow he’ll shrug it all off.
 I’d like to think all those things happened and will happen in that way because the next time I fail big and publicly I’d like to think I’m going to do all those things too.